Merck ups outlook, turns profit during global vaccine hunt

 Analysts surveyed by FactSet were expecting adjusted earnings of $1.06 per share and sales of $10.4 billion.

 Sales of prescription medicines dropped 7%, to $9.68 billion.
-Sales of medicines for pets and livestock dipped 2%, to $1.1 billion.
+Nearly all of Merck’s key drugs suffered sales declines, particularly those administered in hospitals and pediatric vaccines administered in doctors’ offices.
+Sales of medicines for pets and livestock dipped 2%, to $1.1 billion, partly due to restaurant closures cutting demand for protein.

 By LINDA A. JOHNSON